Muhtasim-Rasheed/crust-engine/docs/run.md

 If you want to run Crust projects, you need to have the Crust engine installed on your system.
-You can only build it from source at the moment.
+You can build it from source or download a pre-built binary from [crates.io](https://crates.io/crates/crust-engine).

 ## Building Crust